-- Other botanical gardens ideas around the Seattle area
+- Other garden options in the Seattle area

 1640 Broadway E, Seattle, WA 98102.
 Open 5am-10pm.

-Romance in the garden inspired this magnificent hillside terrace, coming together in the 1960’s, as a man and a women bought houses near each other on a steep Capitol Hill slope.
+Romance in the garden inspired this magnificent hillside terrace, coming together in the 1960s, as a man and woman bought houses near each other on a steep Capitol Hill slope.
 They both shared an enthusiasm for gardening and eventually fell in love and combined their households and the surrounding plots of flowers and trees.
-Over time, adjacent vacant lots were purchased from developers ready to build up the land and an enchanting garden grew up, overlooking downtown Seattle with sweeping views of the Space Needle, Queen Anne and Lake Union.
-The family eventually donated the space to the city, and more land south of this plot was added to the St. Mark’s Greenbelt.
+Over time, adjacent vacant lots were purchased from developers ready to build up the land and an enchanting garden grew up, overlooking downtown Seattle with sweeping views of the Space Needle, Queen Anne, and Lake Union.
+The family eventually donated the space to the city, and more land south of this plot was added to St. Mark’s Greenbelt.